Maritime Industry Statistics

 - Over the last five years, the largest growth in the United States maritime industry has been for offshore supply vessels.

-- As of the December 2015, there were approximately 44,000 privately-owned ships operating out of the United States
+- As of October 2015, there were approximately 44,000 privately-owned ships operating out of the United States

 - Next to rail transportation, water transportation is the most energy efficient way to travel or ship items.
 Air travel is the least energy efficient.